MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/layouts-with-xaml.md

 To use the qualifier name with the file, use this format: *[pageName]*.DeviceFamily-*[qualifierString]*.xaml.

 Let's look at an example for a file named MainPage.xaml.
-To create a view for mobile devices, name the XAML view MainPage.DeviceFamily-Mobile.xaml.
+To create a view for tablet devices, name the XAML view MainPage.DeviceFamily-Tablet.xaml.
 To create a view for PC devices, name the view MainPage.DeviceFamily-Desktop.xaml.
 Here's what the solution looks like in Microsoft Visual Studio.

 ![XAML views with qualified file names](images/xaml-layout-view-ex-1.png)